Desk with Laptop, Calculator, Files and small model of house with epc colours

 Introduction

-This might be because you are a property owner looking to gain insight into improving your EPC rating, it might be because you are a property owner looking to check the existance of an EPC for your property, or you might be interested from an ecological viewpoint in the distribution of EPC ratings in a particular area.
+This might be because you are a property owner looking to gain insight into improving your EPC rating, it might be because you are a property owner looking to check the existance of an EPC for your property, or you might be interested from an ecological viewpoint in researching the distribution of EPC ratings in a particular area.

 The National EPC Registers